Report a bug

 The context pointer can be a class this reference, a struct this pointer, a pointer to a closure (nested functions) or a pointer to an enclosing function's stack frame (nested functions).

-Conforms to the target's C ABI struct layout.
+These conform to the target's C ABI struct layout, except:

 Classes